GeoSensorWebLab/Arctic-Scholar-Portal/README.markdown

 Bower is for packages that are sent to the client; Node packages are used for the server only.
 Each system also has different dependency resolution systems, where Bower is optimized for the web browser.

-### generate.js

-This script will generate a JSON array of dummy record objects, with random data for values.
-The array can then be uploaded into the Data Service using `bin/push` or `bin/ppush`.
-Usage:

-  $ node generate.js 2014-07-01T00:00:00Z 2014-07-31T23:59:59Z uniform > output.json

-Start and end dates must be ISO format.
-Last parameter can be `uniform` or `normal`, and determines which random function is used for the values.

-### weather.js

-Script to download historical weather data from Environment Canada.
-Data disclaimers apply.

-    Usage: $0 -t <timeframe> -s <station ID> -Y <year> -m <month> -d <day>

-    -t: timeframe to retrieve.
-'1' corresponds to hourly.
-    -s: station ID.
-    -Y: Year. e.g. 2014
-    -m: Month. e.g. 8 (no leading zero)
-    -d: Day. e.g. 11 (no leading zero)

-Output is CSV stream.

-### weather-json.js

-Converts CSV output from weather.js to a JSON file.
-This can then be parsed and uploaded to the GeoCENS Data Service.

-    Usage: $0 <CSV file> -z <station time zone>

-    -z: Time zone identifier of the station.

-Yes, the time zone must be specified manually.
-This is because Environment Canada returns times in Local Standard Time, which is unknown.
-So the user (you) must tell the parser where the date is located to properly adjust it to UTC.

-Output is a JSON stream.

-### convert.js

-Converts output from weather-json.js to a format ready for push.js.

-    Usage: $0 <JSON file> <datastream name>

-Datastream name is usually the field you want to create datastream for, e.g. "tempC" or "relHum".

-### "push" and "ppush"

-**NOTE**: These files require Ruby and some Ruby gems to be installed.

-These two scripts in the `bin` directory can take a JSON file containing an array from the `generate.html` page and upload each record individually into the Data Service. `ppush` is the parallelized version of `push`, and runs about three times faster on my development machine.
-If `ppush` uploads too fast for some reason, try `push` instead.

-1. Create JSON array of records using `generate.html`
-2. Save JSON string to file in root directory, say `f.json`
-3. From the command line, run `ppush` on the file with a known endpoint URL (MUST point to the records resource for a datastream):

-	`$ bin/ppush --file=f.json --url="http://dataservice.geocens.ca/users/<user_id>/sensors/<sensor_id>/datastreams/<datastream_id>/records"`

-4. Watch as the POST requests are completed, "200 OK" means the Data Service received the request
-5. Verify the records uploaded by doing a GET request to "http://dataservice.geocens.ca/users/<user_id>/sensors/<sensor_id>/datastreams/<datastream_id>/records"
-6. Delete `f.json`

 ## Testing

 TODO